Website & blogs © Louis Kraft 2013-2020

 A July 25 email and the response

 One of my best friends for many-many years is someone I met in the technical world in 1990.
 We’ve done a lot together and there is a bond between us that is special.
-He is half Cheyenne, although that has had nothing to do with our relationship.
+He is quarter Cheyenne, although that has had nothing to do with our relationship.
 I trust him and often he offers me more than support and friendship for he gives me opinion, review, and advice.
 Alas, a couple of years back he left SoCal to return to his homeland.

 On July 25, 2014, I sent a long email to a business associate who has become my friend over the years.